 One of six posters - view the full set

 The Poetry Society and Poems on the Underground join forces to promote one of Britain's most successful public art projects.
-As well as being displayed on underground trains throughout the capital, school members of the society and subscribers receive a sets of Poems on the Underground Posters each time they are released.
+As well as being displayed on underground trains throughout the capital, school members of the Poetry Society receive a set of Poems on the Underground posters each time they are released.

 Poems on the Underground release sets of around 6 posters three times a year.
 Below are some of the most recent sets which you can order online: